genius-systems/gameta/docs/docs/user_guide/commands/commands_vs_scripts.md

 See the [Applying Commands] and [Use Cases] pages for more details on how to use Gameta Commands.

-## Gameta Scripts
+## Introducing Gameta Scripts

-Gameta Scripts enable you to create scripts with complex logic to manage your operations.
+Gameta Scripts is a language agnostic script executor that enables you to create scripts with complex logic to manage your operations.
 Gameta scripts supports multiple languages i.e. you can write them your preferred programming language (shell, Python, JavaScript, Lua...) and Gameta will handle the execution for you.

 ---
 **Note**